Cheng Kung Senior High School: Surroundings

 Chenggong High School is situated in the city center where government offices and other organisational institutions abound.
 The campus has an area of 20,000 square meters.

 Guidance and counseling

 The guidance programs are set up by the guidance committee and carried out by the teachers and the counselors.
 There is one chief guidance counselor and four guidance teachers.
 The objectives of the guidance services are to improve the students' psychological health and to adjust them well in the learning and living environment.

 Club activities

-There are 57 clubs for academics, skills and talents, physical training, recreation, leisure activities, and school teams.
+The school has 57 clubs for academics, skills and talents, physical training, recreation, leisure activities, and school teams.